Fernandez-Trincado/TurbospectrumPy/README.md

   3.2 Option 2: > ./Manualsynthesis.py

- 4. Example: Input and Output.
+ 4. Input and Output (example).
 This program find the best-fit between the synthetic spectrum and the observed spectrum using the Chi^2 technique.

 ![Figure 2](https://github.com/Fernandez-Trincado/TurbospectrumPy/blob/master/run.png)